Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: Conclusions and Discussions

-We find that the ground state of the spin-$\frac{1}{2}$ PAFH features a VBC pattern with $2\times 2\times 2$ periodicity.
+We find a candidate ground state of the spin-$\frac{1}{2}$ PAFH that features a VBC pattern with $2\vec{a}_{1}\times 2\vec{a}_{2}\times 2\vec{a}_{3}$ periodicity.
 There are at least four levels of hierarchical structure in the symmetry breaking pattern of such a VBC state.
 At the first level of the hierarchy, all the down tetrahedrons(or all the up tetrahedrons) of the system are strongly spin dimerized.
 The spin dimerization is so strong that the spin correlation on the remaining bonds of the tetrahedron is almost suppressed to zero.
-Such spin dimerization breaks the inversion symmetry between the up and the down tetrahedron but leaves the translational symmetry of the system intact.
-As a result of such spin dimerization, the valence bonds in the system fall roughly into three categories, namely the strong valence bonds in the down tetrahedron, the companying weak valence bonds in the down tetrahedron, and the moderate valence bonds in the up tetrahedron.
+As a result of such a spin dimerization, the valence bonds in the system fall roughly into three categories, namely the strong valence bonds in the down tetrahedron, the companying weak valence bonds in the down tetrahedron, and the moderate valence bonds in the up tetrahedron.
 Such a strong spin dimerization is driven by the need to minimize the total spin squared in the tetrahedrons.
 More specifically, we find that the stronger the spin dimerization in a tetrahedron, the smaller the expectation value of the total spin squared in that tetrahedron.
-At the second level of the hierarchy, the strong valence bond in $\frac{3}{4}$ of the down tetrahedrons form a maximally resonating pattern with $2\times 2\times 2$ periodicity.
+At the second level of the hierarchy, the strong valence bond in $\frac{3}{4}$ of the down tetrahedrons form a maximally resonating pattern with $2\vec{a}_{1}\times 2\vec{a}_{2}\times 2\vec{a}_{3}$ periodicity.
 The enlarged unit cell thus contains $32$ sites.
-Such a complicated structure is driven by a $6$-spin resonance process around hexagonal rings composed of both the strong valence bonds in the $\frac{3}{4}$ down tetrahedrons and the moderate valence bonds in up tetrahedrons.
-Above these two base hierarchical levels, these exist two higher level hierarchical structures in the VBC pattern related to the arrangement of the strong valence bonds in the remaining $\frac{1}{4}$ down tetrahedrons that do not participate in the $6$-spin resonance process and the arrangement of the moderate valence bonds in the up tetrahedrons.
+Such a complicated structure is driven by a $6$-spin resonance process around hexagonal rings composed of strong valence bonds in the $\frac{3}{4}$ down tetrahedrons and moderate valence bonds in up tetrahedrons.
+Above these two base hierarchical levels, these exist two higher level hierarchical structures in the VBC pattern which are related to the arrangement of the strong valence bonds in the remaining $\frac{1}{4}$ down tetrahedrons that do not participate in the $6$-spin resonance process and the arrangement of the moderate valence bonds in up tetrahedrons.
 These higher level hierarchical structures are driven by spin resonance process involving more spins and contribute very little to the ground state energy.
 Nevertheless, all these hierarchical structures can be resolved in fine details by our unrestricted optimization of the generalized RVB ansatz.